elliott5/talks/2015/norwich/exercises/README.md

 # Go Coding Exercises

-If you have some free time during the lunch break, try working through some example code at ["gobyexample.com"](https://gobyexample.com) or watch the short videos on the YouTube ["Go in 5 minutes"](https://www.youtube.com/channel/UC2GHqYE3fVJMncbrRd8AqcA/feed) channel.
-For more, there is a curated video selection at
+If you have some free time during the lunch break, return to the excercises in the Go Tour and complete them.

+If you get bored with coding, watch the short videos on the YouTube ["Go in 5 minutes"](https://www.youtube.com/channel/UC2GHqYE3fVJMncbrRd8AqcA/feed) channel.

 ## Documentation